Metaprogramming Online Tutorials

 One style of generative approach is to employ domain-specific languages (DSLs).
 A fairly common example of using DSLs involves generative metaprogramming: lex and yacc, two tools used to generate lexical analysers and parsers, let the user describe the language using regular expressions and context-free grammars, and embed the complex algorithms required to efficiently parse the language.

-Code instrumentation edit
+Code instrumentation

 One usage of metaprogramming is to instrument programs in order to do dynamic program analysis.

-Challenges edit
+Challenges

 Some argue that there is a sharp learning curve to make complete use of metaprogramming features.
-Since metaprogramming gives more flexibility and configurability at runtime, misuse or incorrect use of the metaprogramming can result in unwarranted and unexpected errors that can be extremely difficult to debug to an average developer.
+Since metaprogramming gives more flexibility and configurability at runtime, misuse or incorrect use of metaprogramming can result in unwarranted and unexpected errors that can be extremely difficult to debug to an average developer.
 It can introduce risks in the system and make it more vulnerable if not used with care.
-Some of the common problems which can occur due to wrong use of metaprogramming are inability of the compiler to identify missing configuration parameters, invalid or incorrect data can result in unknown exception or different results.
+Some of the common problems, which can occur due to wrong use of metaprogramming are inability of the compiler to identify missing configuration parameters, invalid or incorrect data can result in unknown exception or different results.
 Due to this, some believe[8] that only high-skilled developers should work on developing features which exercise metaprogramming in a language or platform and average developers must learn how to use these features as part of convention.

-Uses in programming languages edit
+Uses in programming languages

-Macro systems edit
+Macro systems

 • Scheme hygienic macros